-After the response of the tax authorities to the taxpayer's petition and if the litigation is related to a strictly legal matter, the judge may decide upon the claim immediately after it has passed through the public prosecutor in the court.
+After the response of the tax authorities to the taxpayer's petition and if the litigation is related to a strictly legal matter, the judge may decide upon the claim immediately after it has passed through the Public Prosecutor in the court.

-If witnesses shall be heard or other forms of proof shall be presented, such as inspections or expert hearings, the judge shall notify the parties of the relevant date to produce those forms.
-The number of witnesses to be heard in relation to each fact shall not exceed three and the maximum number of witnesses allowed is ten.
+If witnesses shall be heard or other forms of proof shall be presented, such as inspections or expert hearings, the judge shall notify the parties of the relevant date to produce those forms The number of witnesses to be heard in relation to each fact shall not exceed three and the maximum number of witnesses allowed is ten.
 The hearing shall occur in court and the testimonials shall be duly recorded.
-If witnesses are resident in an area not covered by the territorial jurisdiction of the court, they may be present in the court of the area where they live and be heard and interrogated through video conference.
+If witnesses are resident in an area not covered by the territorial jurisdiction of the court, they may be present in the court of the area where they live and be heard and interrogated through videoconference.
 The claimant as well as the person representing the tax authorities may directly interrogate the witnesses.

-Once the presentation of proof is terminated, the judge shall notify the parties to produce their final written allegations with a minimum deadline of 10 days, that shall not exceed 30 days.
+Once the presentation of proof is terminated, the judge shall notify the parties to produce their final written allegations with a minimum deadline of ten days, which shall not exceed 30 days.

-Finally, before the decision, the claim shall be presented to the public prosecutor in the court that may pronounce on the matters under discussion.
-The public prosecutor's opinion is not binding upon the judge.
+Finally, before the decision, the claim shall be presented to the Public Prosecutor in the court who may pronounce on the matters under discussion.
+The Public Prosecutor's opinion is not binding upon the judge.